appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 This page shows how to download the entire Table or Query data in manageable chunks to prevent performance issues on your application.

-You can use the built-in [download property](/reference/widgets/table#allow-download-boolean) of the Table widget to download data directly.
-However, **if the data is paginated, only the rows on the current page are downloaded.** To download the entire dataset, follow these steps:

 ## Download Data in chunks via SQL